-Use of photo arms, more commonly known as “Selfie-Sticks,” is strictly prohibited at all events, including concerts, festivals, and family shows at all ArtsQuest operated venues to ensure the safety of our guests.
+Use of photo arms, more commonly known as “selfie-sticks,” is strictly prohibited at all events, including concerts, festivals, and family shows at all ArtsQuest operated venues to ensure the safety of our guests.
 We encourage you to keep all Selfie-Sticks locked securely in your vehicle.
-Guests that do not comply with this policy may be subject to dismissal without refund.
+Guests failing to comply with this policy may be subject to dismissal without refund.

-In most cases simple point-and-shoot cameras (ie. Cell phone cameras) may be brought into the venue, as long as the following guidelines are adhered to:
+In most cases, simple point-and-shoot cameras (ie. cell phone cameras) may be brought into the venue, unless restricted by artist contracts, as long as the following guidelines are adhered to:

-- Simple point-and-shoot cameras are defined as still photograph cameras that do not have detachable lenses.
+- Simple point-and-shoot cameras are defined as still photography cameras that do not have detachable lenses.

-- Cell phone cameras are permitted, however, video recording using a cell phone camera is not allowed, unless otherwise restricted by the artist.
+- Even when cell phone cameras are permitted, VIDEO RECORDING using a cell phone camera is NOT PERMITTED, unless otherwise allowed by the particular artist.

 - Cameras and cases are subject to search upon entering the venue.

-- Please be courteous to those guests around you when taking pictures.
+- Please be courteous to those guests around you when taking photographs.